Otara Foundation

 • October 2017 — University of Colombo, School of Computing Q&A

-• September 207 – Exploration of the historical site of Kongrayan Kulama, Thathrimale
+• September 2017 — Exploration of Kongrayan Kulama, Thathrimale

-• October 2016 – Animal Defenders Event 2 organized to educate children on the importance of protecting wildlife
+• October 2016 — Animal Defenders Event 2 — children's wildlife education

-• August 2016 – Setting up of a Medicinal Plant Garden at the Horana Thakshila School in partnership with the Committee for Popularization of Science (SLAAS)
+• August 2016 — Medicinal Plant Garden, Horana Thakshila School with SLAAS

-• July 2016 – Discussion at the Elizabeth Moir International on the plight of the animals at the Dehiwala Zoo
+• July 2016 — Elizabeth Moir International discussion on Dehiwala Zoo